parsenteva/parsenteva.github.io/_teaching/python_class.md

 location: "Dijon, France"
 ---

 A 24 hours course in Python focusing on aspects pertinent to data scientists, ranging from basic Python to web scraping.
+The course is based on the book written by Kevin Sheppard that is available [here](https://www.kevinsheppard.com/files/teaching/python/notes/python_introduction_2019.pdf).

 TP 1
 ======